AKINWALE ABOLUWADE

 Baale, a former PDP Chairman in Ibadan North East Local Government and former Senatorial Secretary of the PDP in Oyo South, said the NDC had continued to attract notable political figures across the state due to its leadership structure and vision.

-“We have an able chairman in Mrs. Oyeronke Akinlolu.
+“We have an able chairman in Princess Oyeronke Akinlolu.
 Immediately the appointments of the executives were ratified, we swung into action even before we were called for the national convention of the party,” he said.

 “We are very hopeful and confident.
 The people are looking for real positive development and a new way of doing things, and the NDC is ready to provide that,” Yusuf said.